NatLibFi/lookuptable_generator/README.md

 DEPENDENCIES

-Perl, Spreadsheet::Read, Spreadsheet::XLSX
+Perl, modules: Spreadsheet::Read, Spreadsheet::XLSX (if using xlsx-format), Spreadsheet::ReadSXC (for OpenOffice-/LibreOffice-format)

 USAGE

 Fill in the value pairs into a spreadsheet columns.
-Save the file in xlsx-format.
+Save the file.
 Edit the preferred settings into the script (input-/output-filenames, cells to read etc.).
 Run the script without arguments.

 AUTHOR

-Tuomo Virolainen (<tuomo.virolainen@helsinki.fi>)
+Tuomo Virolainen <<tuomo.virolainen@helsinki.fi>>

 COPYRIGHT AND LICENCE